goauthentik/authentik/website/docs/flow/index.md

 2. In the Admin interface, navigate to **Flows and Stages -> Flows**.
 3. Click **Create**, define the flow using the [configuration settings](#flow-configuration-options), and then click **Finish**.

-After creating the flow, you can [bind policies](../policies/working_with_policies/working_with_policies.md) and stages to to the flow to further customize the user's log in and authentication process.
+After creating the flow, you can then [bind specific stages](../flow/stages/index.md#bind-a-stage-to-a-flow) to the flow and [bind policies](../policies/working_with_policies/working_with_policies.md) to the flow to further customize the user's log in and authentication process.

 ## Permissions